Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 • HIPAA-compliant grounding.
 Patient data only flows through the Trust Layer with your masking config.
 PHI must not leak to model providers.

 • Strict identity resolution.
 A wrong-patient match in a healthcare agent is catastrophic.
-Identity rules must be tighter than in retail/B2B.
+Identity rules must be tighter than in retail or B2B.

 • Care team handoff.
 Agents triage but humans deliver care.
 The handoff to a clinician must be smooth and auditable.

-Health Cloud doesn't make you HIPAA-compliant.
+Health Cloud does not make you HIPAA-compliant.
 The architecture does.

 Required:

-• Strict access controls — Role Hierarchy + OWDs + Sharing Rules calibrated to "minimum necessary" access principles.
+• Strict access controls.
+Role Hierarchy plus OWDs plus Sharing Rules calibrated to "minimum necessary" access principles.

 • Store PHI in unencrypted custom fields.